racket/racket/build.md

 * Make your changes and rebuild with `make` or `make as-is` or `raco setup`, where `raco setup` is the best choice when modifying Racket libraries that are in `"collects"` or a package.
+If your changes involve modifying things that are part of the `racket` executable, then a simple `make` may not suffice; see “Modifying Racket” in `"racket/src/README.txt"` for more information.

 * Commit changes to your fork and [submit a pull request](https://help.github.com/en/articles/creating-a-pull-request).